awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-tutorials.md

   We recommend launching an instance from one of the following Amazon Machine Image \(AMI\) types\.
 SSM Agent is preinstalled on each one:
   + Amazon Linux
   + Amazon Linux 2
-  + Amazon Linux 2 ECS\-Optimized AMIs
+  + Amazon Linux 2 ECS\-Optimized Base AMIs
   + macOS 10\.14\.x \(Mojave\) and 10\.15\.x \(Catalina\)
   + Ubuntu Server 16\.04, 18\.04, and 20\.04
   + Windows Server 2008\-2012 R2 AMIs published in November 2016 or later